London Paramedic Opportunities.

 the position of Paramedic with London Ambulance.
 Some still work there today.

-The London Ambulance Service (LAS) are actively recruiting newly-qualified Diploma students to work with them in the UK.
-Talks with LAS has revealed an opportunity for APC graduates who seek adventure and travel.
+The London Ambulance Service (LAS) are actively recruiting newly qualified Diploma students to work with them in the UK.
+Talks with LAS have revealed an opportunity for APC graduates who seek adventure and travel.

 Why?
 Because LAS recognises the excellent training and high-level competence of APC diploma-qualified graduates across a range of clinical disciplines including pharmacology, trauma care and advanced life-support techniques.

 “As long as applicants can demonstrate clinical knowledge and meet the standards and criteria, we encourage graduates to apply.”

 A once in a lifetime opportunity to live and work in the busy city of London

 About the London Ambulance Service

 LAS is a huge organisation with over 5,000 staff; around 3,500 are frontline paramedic crews based at 70 ambulance stations across London.
 Approximately 500 people manage their two 999 despatch/control rooms and hundreds of support staff provide additional services from locations across the city.

 Emergency health care services are provided free to more than 8.5 million people living in the London area.
 A truly multicultural city in every sense, London’s population comprises of many nationalities and backgrounds who live and work in the metropolitan area, which is around 620 square miles in size (about 990 sq. kilometres).

 The main role of LAS is to respond to emergency 999 calls, delivering urgent medical help to patients who have serious or life-threatening injuries or illnesses.
 Since Coronavirus, the LAS has seen its services in great demand and will continue to do so for some time.

-With around 5,000 calls a day being received at the dispatch centres, almost 25 percent are immediately life-threatening (Category A), there’s no such thing as a routine job, let alone a ‘normal’ day working with the London Ambulance Service.
+With around 5,000 calls a day to the dispatch centres, almost 25% are immediately life-threatening (Category A), there’s no such thing as a routine job or a ‘normal’ day working with the London Ambulance Service.